Immunopathology

 These activities are rooted in shared visions regarding exploration of inflammatory mechanisms, loss of self-tolerance, immune response dysregulation and tissue damage and repair, around the following sub-themes:

+Systemic auto-immune diseases represent a pole of excellence in terms of both research and clinical expertise.
+Indeed, the CHUM Rheumatology Department is a reference center for systemic auto-immune diseases, with clinics specializing in scleroderma, autoimmune myositis, vasculitis, pulmonary diseases associated with connectivities, and other connectivities/collagenosis (lupus, Sjögren's, mixed connectivities).
+The CHUM participates in local, regional and national cohorts of systemic auto-immune diseases, including the collection of biological samples and associated clinical data.
 Despite the prevalence of osteoarthritis, still little is known about the physiopathological mechanisms of this chronic joint disease.
 This research sub-theme has given rise to a reference centre in Quebec, structured around a close partnership between the CRCHUM and rheumatology departments, whose patient management forms an integral part of the research theme’s program.
-Our researchers are interested in auto-immune diseases, including scleroderma, in partnership with the Scleroderma Quebec Foundation, lupus, inflammatory myosites, lung connective tissue diseases and inflammatory intestinal diseases.
+Our researchers are also interested in the pathophysiological mechanisms involved in chronic inflammatory diseases of the skin barrier (atopic dermatitis, psoriasis) and the intestinal mucosa (Crohn's disease and ulcerative colitis).

 Transplantation, critical care and tissue damage and repair

-Research is aimed at improving the quality of grafts, avoiding post-transplant rejection, preventing tissue damage/remodeling and restoring the functional integrity of organs.
-These studies rely on the CHUM’s transplant program (kidney, liver, heart, lung), which is the largest in Quebec, and the cystic fibrosis clinic, which is the second-largest in Canada, and are part of the Canadian Donation and Transplantation Research Program and the Quebec Respiratory Health Research Network.
-A “bench to bedside” continuum of research infrastructure has been put in place, including biorepositories giving the science community access to rare human specimens, as well as the involvement of patient partners.
+Research is aimed at improving the quality of grafts, avoiding post-transplant rejection, preventing tissue damage/remodeling and restoring the functional integrity of organs in acute and chronic diseases.
+These studies rely on the CHUM’s transplant program (kidney, liver, heart, lung), which is the largest in Quebec, and the cystic fibrosis clinic, which is the second-largest in Canada.
+These activities are also part of the Canadian Donation and Transplantation Research Program and the Quebec Respiratory Health Research Network.
+A “bench to bedside” and “bedside to bench” continuum of research infrastructure has been put in place, including biorepositories giving all the science community access to rare human specimens.
+This translational research is also strengthened by the involvement of patient partners who participate in the conceptualization of projects and the dissemination of results to the community.

 Development and origin of diseases, based on a “One Health” research approach